Body-based care for transitional times

 Somatic:

-of, relating to, or affecting the body; also an umbrella term for therapeutic modalities that focus on the body & support nervous system flexibility & resilience
+of, relating to, or affecting the body; also an umbrella term for therapeutic modalities that focus on (re)connecting with bodily sensations

 Doula:

-And I’d love to be a companion on your journey as you navigate all the challenges & joys of being a person in this world.
+And Iโd love to be a companion on your journey as you navigate all the challenges & joys of being a person in our messy, beautiful, complicated world.

-Animals in the wild know how to navigate birth, death, and stressful events—they go into activated or frozen nervous systems states and intuitively know how to come back to the present moment once the danger has passed.
-The human animal knows how to navigate this terrain too, but we live world that has separated us from the language of the body, the cycles of the earth, and the support of community—all the things we need to prevent trauma and feel safe.
+Animals in the wild know how to navigate the ups & downs of birth, death, and stressful eventsโthey not only go into activated states when that kind of energy is needed, but they also intuitively know how to come back to a relaxed & calm present moment.
+The human animal knows how to navigate this terrain too, but we live world that has separated us from the language of the body, the cycles of the earth, and the support of communityโall the things we need to feel safe in our bodies and the world around us.

-My work as a somatic practitioner & doula is supporting people in actually hearing & trusting what their bodies have to say and reminding them they aren’t alone.
-This work can feel slow & subtle, but over time transforms the way that people interact with their self and the world around them.
+My work as a somatic practitioner & doula is supporting people in actually hearing & trusting what their bodies have to say and uncovering the wisdom that our bodies already hold.

 Check out the frequently asked questions for more specifics on what I offer and what it looks like to work together.